-On “Sending Me Angels” Richey pairs up with first-class producer John Snyder to create a fresh take on the heart of American rock & roll.
+Kelly Richey pairs up with Grammy award-winning producer John Snyder to create a fresh take on the heart of American rock 'n roll.
 The album is an 11-song anthem that marks Richey’s best guitar and vocal work to date.
-Richey’s strong blues background is evident on songs like "Lifetime Guarantee" and Nina Simone’s intense "Nobody's Fault But Mine”, and her gritty rock and roll leanings bust out on the tough girl "Angel from Heaven" and the plaintive "Sending Me Angels."
-Richey's textural alto play perfectly in tandem with her brawny guitar work, and all was exquisitely captured by John Snyder, whose previous albums, including Etta James' “Mystery Lady.”
-Snyder had caught a Kelly Richey show in Louisville, Kentucky, and was immediately hooked-- he signed on to produce this album, and instinctively paired Richey up with musicians that would match her explosive, sinewy prowess on the guitar.
-The musicians included Jack Holder (Tracy Chapman and Johnny Lang), Earnest Williamson (BB King and Albert Collins), Steve Potts (Wynnona and Al Green), and Dave Smith (Everything But The Girl and Coco Montoya.)
-Songwriters for the album include the extraordinary Jerry Lynn Williams, who penned five of the songs on Eric Clapton's multiple Grammy-winning “Journeyman” album, Delbert McClinton, and Craig Fuller who, along with Gary Nicholson, wrote one of the album's standout singles, "Livin' On Love".
-Richey completes her contributions to this album with four originals including collaboration with Gary "Muddbone" Cooper on the magical “Angel From Heaven.”
-“Sending me Angels” is one of Richey’s personal favorites, and is not to be missed.
+Richey’s strong blues background is evident on songs like "Lifetime Guarantee" and Nina Simone’s intense "Nobody's Fault But Mine."
+Her gritty rock 'n roll leanings bust out on the tough-girl "Angel from Heaven" and the plaintive "Sending Me Angels."
+Richey's textural alto voice perfectly complements her brawny guitar work, and the sonic package was masterfully captured by John Snyder, whose previous albums, including Etta James' “Mystery Lady,” have won a total of five Grammy Awards.
+Snyder brought on musicians that could match Kelly's explosive prowess on the guitar: Jack Holder (who has worked with Tracy Chapman and Johnny Lang), Ernest Williamson (BB King and Albert Collins), Steve Potts (Wynnona Judd and Al Green), and Dave Smith (Everything But the Girl and Coco Montoya.)
+Songwriters for the album include Jerry Lynn Williams, who penned five of the songs on Eric Clapton's multiple Grammy-winning “Journeyman” album; Delbert McClinton, who wrote hits for Tanya Tucker and Emmylou Harris; and Craig Fuller, of Pure Prairie League, who has written for Vince Gill and Waylon Jennings.
+Richey composed four originals for the album, including a collaboration with Gary "Mudbone" Cooper (P-Funk; Bootsy's Rubber Band) on the magical “Angel From Heaven.”